iamlaksh1/site/content/bio.md

 weight: 1
 ---

-Lakshmanan is a Software Engineer who specializes in Geographical Information System (GIS).
-He has a strong interest in location technologies, spatial data, and cloud computing.
-He has extensive experience in developing cloud-native solutions using python, Javascript, and AWS.
+I'm a Senior Geospatial Software Engineer specializing in Geographic Information Systems (GIS).
+My passion drives me toward location technologies, spatial data, and cloud computing.
+Through the years, I've built cloud-native solutions using Python, JavaScript, and AWS, while also developing proficiency with Azure and Kubernetes environments.

-Most of Lakshmanan's previous work has been in the Oil and Gas industry.
-He has led the development of enterprise-level Geospatial platforms and cloud-based solutions for various clients.
-He is skilled in using Esri ArcGIS Platform, Geoserver, Mapbox product suites, as well as open-source GIS tools and solutions.
+My career has largely focused on the Oil and Gas industry, where I've led teams developing enterprise geospatial platforms and cloud solutions for various clients.
+I've honed my skills across multiple platforms - from Esri ArcGIS and Geoserver to Mapbox and numerous open-source GIS tools.
+I've also accumulated significant experience with IQGeo product development and customization.

-Currently he is working as **Tech Lead in geospatial** in one of leading Agricultural company
+Today, I apply this diverse technical background in my role as a Senior Geospatial Software Engineer, where I continue to explore the intersection of spatial data, cloud architecture, and innovative problem-solving.

 [Click to Connect](mailto:laksh.gisprog@gmail.com)